 Unfortunately, just in this year, I have seen three cases where this has happened and one parent has used choices made with regards to child raising against the other person in custody cases.
 Especially in the case of mothers, but not exclusively, I might add, we tend to make most of the day to day choices for our children.
 Of course we take our partners’ views into consideration, but often it is the mother that drives how things happen.
 I have seen court cases and custody battles involve breastfeeding, or a couple’s decision not to vaccinate being used against the mother, or a desire to homeschool manipulated by lawyers into something it was never meant to be.

-My husband and I have agreed, in writing, the decisions that we have made with regard to our children.
+My husband and I have agreed, in writing with help from our Melbourne family lawyers, the decisions that we have made with regard to our children.
 We don’t plan to divorce, but should that ever happen, neither of us will be in a position to use our choices now against each other, even if we wanted to, because we’ve agreed it.
+If you need child support and family law services, you may consider consulting with a child custody attorney or a family law attorney for legal assistance.

 (It goes something like ‘I… and I… have jointly agreed to babywear, co-sleep, practice baby-led weaning, etc etc [all stipulated] and jointly commit to raising our children present and future this way based on our individual and joint research into the varying styles and options available to us.
 We both feel that these choices meet the needs of all members of our family, as pertains to parenting and child-rearing.)